 The process of adaptively selecting the best mix of spatial and recursive filtering for each pixel is unique to the DVO Grain GT algorithm.

 HOW DO YOU USE IT?

-DVO Grain GT is part of the Filmworkz OFX DVO Essentials plugin pack, which runs on Resolve, Mistika and Scratch for Windows, Mac and CentOS.
+DVO Grain GT is part of the Filmworkz OFX DVO Performance Pack, which runs on Resolve, Mistika and Scratch for Windows, Mac and CentOS.